Welcome to the project.

-Welcome to the project.

 I have trained in Sensorimotor Psychotherapy as well as assisted training others in this modality.
 Sensorimotor Psychotherapy uses neuroscience, attachment theory, and mindfulness-based practices to address how trauma affects the mind and body.
 It’s a very gentle approach to the treatment of trauma that takes into consideration the whole person.

 I am also trained in depth psychology (MA in counseling psychology from Pacifica Graduate Institute), especially the work of Carl Jung and more contemporary analytic psychologists.
 Depth psychology focuses on the symbolic aspects of psyche, including how conscious and unconscious aspects communicate with one another.
 Jung believed our symptoms of illness are actually signs for the direction of our growth.
-I think this is a great way to think about reactions to sexual abuse.
+I think this is a great way to think about reactions to sexual trauma.
 Rather than evidence that we are somehow irreparably damaged by what happened, our symptoms are trying to get our attention, telling us something needs to change.

 I received my PhD from Stanford University, where I was enrolled in an interdisciplinary program based in the School of Education.
 I specialized in philosophy of education and symbolic systems, and studied the interrelationship between internal psychological states and external social conditions.

 No matter how good the website, recovery from sexual trauma requires the support of people trained in the treatment of trauma.
 I encourage every woman with a history of sexual trauma to seek professional support throughout her recovery journey, even if help is difficult to find and a significant financial and time investment.
 Trust me, you deserve it!